Sergih28/dotfiles/README.md

 ## Instructions

+### Neovim and terminal related

+1. Install FiraCode Nerd Font
+1. Install tmux
+1. Install alacritty (might need to migrate config or something)
+1. Install lazygit
+1. Install yarn (for some neovim plugins)
+1. Install fzf, ripgrep and fd (for telescope)
+1. Install neovim

+### Other things

 You will need to create a `.env` file in your `$HOME/.config` folder, with all the secrets following this structure:

 ```